best-practice-and-impact/assumptions/assumptions/templates/assumptions_caveats_log.md

 ## Definitions

-Assumptions are RAG-rated (red, amber or green) according to the following definitions for quality and impact[^1]:
+Assumptions are red, amber or green (RAG) rated according to the following definitions for quality and impact[^1]:

 | RAG rating | Assumption quality | Assumption impact |
 |------------|--------------------|-------------------|